jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 As long as the HDInsight clusters you create exist, you are charged for them.
 Even when the clusters aren't actively processing data, charges are being incurred.
 Therefore, it behooves you to shut them down when they're no longer needed.
 Currently, it is not possible to suspend an HDInsight cluster, so your only option is to delete it.

 Thankfully, it is easy to remove an HDInsight cluster.
 Deleting a resource group deletes everything in that resource group, including HDInsight clusters and accompanying resources.
-In this exercise, you will delete the HDInsight cluster that you created in Exercise 2.
+In this exercise, you will delete the HDInsight cluster that you created in Exercise 1.

-1. If the resource group containing your HDInsight Spark cluster is not open in the Azure Portal, click **Resource groups** in the ribbon on the left side of the page, and then click the resource group's name.
-This will open a blade for the resource group.
+1. Return to the Azure Portal and click **Resource groups** on the left side of the page.
+Then click the "HadoopLabResourceGroup" resource group to open it.

 1. In the blade for the resource group, click the **Delete** button.